 How to Know If It’s Safe to Board Your Dog

-Now that you know a little more about the different types of boarding facilities, it’s time to start making a list of potential caregivers.
+Choosing the right facility for your dog is the safest way to make sure your dog gets the care they need while you are away.
 What do you need to know beforehand to feel secure about leaving your dog in someone else’s care?
 Here are some of the most important questions to ask before you decide where to board your dog.

 Questions to ask yourself: